SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 |------------------------------------------|------------------------------------|
 | ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Session%20Database%208.jpg) | ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Session%20Database%209.jpg) |

-You can use the "Test..." button to open the "Race Settings" tool to check the resulting settings for the current selected car / track / weather combination.
+Important note: The value for the setting "Race Duration" is stored in seconds, although it will display in minutes in many locations.
+So you will have to enter 3600 for 60 minute race here.
+Comparable transformations may apply to other values.
+Therefore use the "Test..." button to open the "Race Settings" tool to check the resulting values for the current selected car / track / weather combination, after you have entered or changed any settings.

 #### Setup Repository